"Thinking Quantum": Lectures on Quantum Theory: Mathematical Background

-A \emph{random variable} $X$ is a function which assigns a real value to each possible outcome of an experiment or process.
+A \emph{random variable } $X$ is a function which assigns a real value to each possible outcome of an experiment or process.
 Sometimes these values will be the actual measured value in some way: for example, the value of the random variable $X$ for rolling a 6-sided die will simply be the number on the die.
-Other times, the value of the random variable will be just a numerical label assigned to each outcome: for example, for a coin toss we can assign 1 to heads and 0 to tails.
+Other times, the value of the random variable will be just a numerical label assigned to each outcome: for example, for a coin toss we can assign 1 to heads and 0 to tails (but we can also assign any other numbers, if we want).

 These examples were of \emph{discrete }random variables, but we can also have \emph{continuous }random variables, such as the position of a particle along a line, which in principle can take any real value.
-There are some subtleties to continuous random variables, which will not concern us here.
+For simplicity, we will focus on discrete random variables here.